cjfiscus/scripts/README.md

 sort_hapmap_chr_pos.sh

 Bash script written by rossibarra to sort a hapmap file with randomly selected scripts by both chromosome and position.
 This sorting is required to use the hapmap file in TASSEL.

+q_matrix.sh

+Bash script that formats a Q matrix from structure for use in TASSEL.
+Prompts users for number of populations (K) and adds the appropriate heading to the file.